Meet the Staff

 Dulce Alvarado serves as the operations and project manager of the Nida Institute, where she oversees and directs all of the Institute’s operational and financial matters.
 Special duties include managing the logistics and registration processes for the Translation Studies Research Symposium convened each September in New York.

-Deborah Shadd serves in the role of Translation Training and Scholarship Associate at the Nida Institute, seconded full time from the Canadian Bible Society's Scripture Translation Department.
+Deborah Shadd, Ph.D., serves in the role of Translation Training and Scholarship Associate at the Nida Institute, seconded full time from the Canadian Bible Society's Scripture Translation Department.
 She is Dean of Associates for the Nida School of Translation Studies and works to develop research and training initiatives in service to Bible translators and other translation professionals on a global scale.
-She holds graduate degrees in translation studies, linguistics, and biblical exegesis.
+She has worked as a freelance translator and has published a number of articles, including “The Other Side of the Coin: A New Perspective on Translation and Metaphor” (In Other Words, 2009) and “Chasing Ricoeur: In Pursuit of the Translational Paradigm” (New Voices in Translation Studies, 2012).
 Prior to taking up her current role, she was helping to prepare undergraduate and masters’ level students for the challenging work of Bible translation as a Lecturer at the Canada Institute of Linguistics.

 Simon Crisp, DPhil (University of Oxford), serves in the role of Interconfessional Scholarship and Training Associate at the Nida Institute, seconded 50% of his time from United Bible Societies.
 Simon’s particular responsibilities include program development in the Orthodox world and for scholarly text-critical projects.
 He has worked in the field of Bible translation for more than thirty years and has occupied a number of senior positions with the United Bible Societies.
 Simon holds an Honorary Fellowship in the Institute for Textual Scholarship and Electronic Editing at the University of Birmingham (UK).
 He has published widely in the areas of Bible translation, hermeneutics and textual criticism, and is one of the editors of The Gospel According to John in the Byzantine Tradition (2007).